ViiviKM/EasyDR_openData/README.md

 ### wfs.html

-Available data, and various options, are listed in the wfs.html file.
-The directions for this are given after the installation in the python directions.
-If this doesn't work, the wfs.html file is also included in the repository, open it with your browser.
+Available data, and various options, are listed in the wfs.html file, which will be produced on your own system when following the python directions for Open Data (link 2.).
+For your convenience in the case this doesn't work, the wfs.html file is also included in the repository.
+Open it with your browser.
 The information in the wfs.html is particularly useful for modifying the data collection example with WFS.

 ### Environment